kristiantamm/FestivalBot/README.md

 # FestivalBot
-Scrapes Airbnb listing, that are close to an event.
-Sends email if new and suitable places are available
+Scrapes Airbnb listings, that are close to an event.
+Sends email if new and suitable places are available.